acolly/submap/README.md

 --------

-Submap  uses Python 2.7 and submap-stable only uses builtin modules at the moment unless you use the experimental version which uses Python 3.5 and dnspython.
+Submap  uses Python 2.7 and submap-stable only uses builtin modules at the moment unless you use the experimental version which uses dnspython.
 It takes the subdomains it needs to use from 'subs'.txt which contains a very extensive list, feel free to add more to it.

 The Latest Version
 ------------------